Skip to content

 Compression

-The HTTP transport can compress both request and response bodies.
-Request decompression is always on; response compression is opt-in via compressionLevel.
-Compression is negotiated with standard Content-Encoding and Accept-Encoding headers, so it interoperates with the Python vgi-rpc[http] client and the DuckDB VGI extension.
+The HTTP transport compresses both request and response bodies.
+Request decompression is always on, and response compression is on by default at zstd level 1 — compressionLevel only changes the level, or turns it off.
+Compression is negotiated with the standard Content-Encoding / Accept-Encoding headers plus VGI’s own X-VGI-Accept-Encoding, so it interoperates with the Python vgi-rpc[http] client, the DuckDB VGI extension, and browsers (which cannot set Accept-Encoding at all).

 See the HTTP Transport guide for the rest of the HTTP surface.